Meanwhale/MeanscriptCLI/CLASS_MAKER.md

 You can create a `vec` with a name using `MSBuilder` when writing data, or you can get an access to a `vec` from `MSCode` when reading data.
 The third constructor is to create a `vec` object from other generated class that has a `vec` as a member.
+**See _Use example_ below for a code example**.

 When reading or writing data with a generated class, the get and set functions access directly to the integer array where all bytecode is saved.
-All access happens in a constant time (_O(1)_ time complexity) without any extra memory allocation.
+All access happens in a constant time (_O(1)_ time complexity) without any extra memory allocations.

 ## Advanced Example

-Here's a group of data structures that has references to each other:
+Here's a group of data structures with structure members:

 ```
 struct vec [